DanqingZ/CPS_TRC/README.md

 # CPS_TRC
-This repository contains the source code described in "Connected Population Synthesis for Urban Simulation"(Zhang D., Cao J., Feygin S., Tang D.and Pozdnoukhov A., Connected Population Synthesis for Urban Simulation. (in review), 2017)
+This repository contains the source code described in "Connected Population Synthesis for Urban Simulation"(Zhang D., Cao J., Feygin S., Tang D.and Pozdnoukhov A., Connected Population Synthesis for Urban Simulation. (in revision for Transportation Research Part C: Emerging Technologies), 2017)

 ### Prerequisites